Petersen Automotive Museum, Los Angeles

 The collection of the Petersen Automotive Museum encompasses about one hundred vehicles – cars and motorbikes – dating from 1886 to the present.

-The museum includes permanent exhibition galleries, where items from the collection are displayed on rotation and contextualized through graphics and videos, a large temporary exhibition space at the second floor, and a learning center, especially aimed to children, at the third floor.
+The museum includes permanent exhibition galleries, where items from the collection are displayed on rotation and contextualized through graphics and videos, a large temporary exhibition space on the second floor, and a learning center, especially aimed at children, on the third floor.

 The museum organizes temporary exhibitions, often made in collaboration with major car manufacturers and research institutions, educational activities, workshops, special events, and family programs.